-Since the Americans with Disabilities Act (ADA) was enacted, the signage industry has almost exclusively used acrylic plastic for ADA-compliant signs.
-While plastic is cost-effective and chemical resistant, it is derived from fossil fuels and difficult to recycle after being made into signage.
+Since the Americans with Disabilities Act (ADA) was enacted in 1990, the signage industry has almost exclusively used acrylic plastic for ADA compliant signs.
+While plastic is cost-effective and chemical resistant, it is derived from fossil fuels and almost never recycled.

 Green Dot Sign® was founded to address this challenge.

-Because our office signs are made of real, responsibly harvested FSC® wood they are about 99% biodegradable and renewable by weight.
+Because our office signs are made of real responsibly harvested FSC® wood, they are 99% biodegradable and renewable by weight.
 Additionally, every sign reduces plastic consumption by 250 grams versus a traditional ADA sign.

-To learn more about Green Dot Sign® ecological benefits read “The Case for Green ADA-Compliant Signage,” our White Paper researched and written by an environmental scientist.
+To learn more about Green Dot Sign® ecological benefits and the sources behind our claims, read “The Case for Green ADA Compliant Signage,” our White Paper researched and written by an environmental scientist.